Table of Contents

 For French, German, and Spanish: You must take the EPT on a desktop or laptop.

-Note: You must have an active UMN internet ID to take the EPT, otherwise your results will not be recorded.
+Note: You must have an active University of Minnesota internet ID to take the EPT, otherwise your results will not be recorded.

-- If you already have an internet ID, you must initiate your UMN account before taking the EPT.
+- If you already have a student ID but not an internet ID, you must initiate your University account before taking the EPT.

 EPT FAQ